mfilipek/frc2590-website/README.md

   * the "inspect element" option in Chrome/Firefox is an excellent way to test/examine your html/css
 4. After you've tested your changes, and are confident in their accuracy make a pull request

+make sure to set an "upstream" variable (that is me, alexiswolfish/frc2590-website.git) and fetch updates from it on the reg, since I'll be constantly updating this space with new pages.

 ***
 Useful Resources::